 Job Search Options

 Once you submit a job application, you can check your account on USAJOBS for information on your job application history.
-This is a great way to keep track of which jobs you apply for, and where your application is in the review process.
+This is a great way to keep track of which jobs you've applied for, and where each application is in the review process.

-Creating an account is advantageous for so many reasons.
-It allows you to save searches (so you can easily check in on newly posted jobs), save jobs you’re interested in, create and upload documents, and apply to jobs.
+Creating an account is advantageous for many reasons.
+It allows you to save searches (so you can easily check in on newly-posted jobs), save jobs you’re interested in, create and upload documents, and apply for jobs.

 Events for Job Seekers

-The site also has information on whether or not you are eligible for veterans’ preference, which allows qualified vets to receive preference over non-veteran applicants in the hiring process.
+The site also has guidelines regarding eligibility for veterans’ preference, which allow qualified vets to receive preference over non-veteran applicants in the hiring process.

-For more information on how federal jobs get filled, the hiring process, federal job applications, civil service exams, and federal hiring trends, utilize the Help Center of USAJOBS.gov
+For more information on how federal jobs get filled, the hiring process, federal job applications, civil service exams, and federal hiring trends, use the help center of USAJOBS.gov.